CM-Cancro/Changelogs/README.md

-## Changlogs for my and MrBaNkS Roms
+## Changelogs for my and MrBaNkS Roms